 1. What is dual fuel energy and is it better?

-Dual fuel means you get both gas and electricity from one supplier.
+A dual fuel tariff means you get both gas and electricity from one supplier.
 Single fuel means you get just one of either gas or electricity from one supplier.
 So you could have two suppliers – one for gas and one for electricity.
 The most common combination of fuel in people’s homes is gas and electricity.

-It's easier to manage your energy account as everything is in one place and any queries can be sorted by one contact.
-Often, you can also get extra discounts when you sign up to a dual fuel tariff.
+The helpful thing with dual fuel tariff is that it's easier to manage your energy account as everything is in one place and any queries can be sorted by one contact.
+Sometimes, you can also get extra discounts when taking both electricity and gas from the same supplier.

 2. The pros and cons of fixed rate energy tariffs